SamSaladino/SamSaladino/README.md

 - 👋 Hi, I’m @SamSaladino
 - 👀 I’m interested in Metabolic Network
 - 🌱 I’m currently enroled in a Master program at the University of Havana
-- 📫 How to reach me sanralisistrata@gmail.com
+- 📫 How to reach me scosta@icimaf.cu

 <!---
 SamSaladino/SamSaladino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.